 Chromebook Vs Laptop:

-Need for Portability
+Need For Portability

 Chromebooks tend to be thinner, smaller, and lighter for the price.
 Meanwhile, ultra-portable traditional laptops are less common, and the few that can compete with Chromebook portability are usually significantly more expensive.